Are you a teacher, scout leader or

-The D&L and National Canal Museum offers in-person and virtual educational experiences for groups of 10 to 150.
+The Delaware and Lehigh National Heritage Corridor and National Canal Museum offers in-person and virtual educational experiences for groups of up to 150.
 Whether you are looking for a full-day field trip or a one-hour visit to the museum, we have options for you.
-We are always willing to work with you to customize your group’s visit to your needs.
-If you would like to discuss bringing your group to the museum or are interested in one of the field trip programs below, please contact Whitney Davison, Education Manager, at 610-923-3548 x245 or firstname.lastname@example.org.
+Do you want your experience customized to your learning objectives?
+We can do that!
+Choose from any of the options below or reach out to our Education Manager to customize your day.

 Kids on the Canal